-These are the 4 best cities to work in Mexico
+These are the four best cities to work in Mexico

 The northern part of the country has, in general terms, the best economic characteristics.
 On average, the cities in this region have the highest credit to companies, the greatest number of sectors, in other words, the greatest diversity in the makeup of their economies.